nfancy/scflow-workshop2024.github.io/docs/pages/main/session-2.md

 layout: doc
 tool: true

-title: Session 2-Getting started with nextflow
+title: Session 2-Getting started with Nextflow
 ---

 ## Prepare workspace

-It's important to prepare your workspace before runnning any analysis.
-We will first create the workshop directory and install all the required softwares.
+We need to install Nextflow and prepare your workspace before runnning any analyses.
+We will first create the workshop directory and install all the required software.

 ```bash
 mkdir -p scflow_workshop2024